Minor update 15-Feb-2018

-This design works very well and is a practical proposition even with only 45 Lbs draw weight although Arthritis weakness requires that I take the weight on a sling and use 2 fingers to operate the trigger.
-The fixed single point site is more practical than the original adjustable open sights.
+This design works very well and is a practical proposition even with only 45 Lbs draw weight although Arthritis weakness requires that I take the weight of the bow on a sling and use 2 fingers to operate the trigger.
+The fixed single point site is more practical than the original adjustable open sights I made.

 If I were to do this job again I would reduce the magazine capacity down from 15 to 10 in order to improve the aesthetics and make it easier to handle.